-Besides, if you intend to visit the southern coast or regions like Lasithi, public transport is less frequent that on the North, which will eventually limit your holidays.
+Besides, if you intend to visit the southern coast or regions like Lasithi, public transport is less frequent than in the North, which will eventually limit your holidays.

 Let’s see, then, some of the things you should avoid doing when driving in Crete, but first, let’s focus on the documents you need to rent a car on Crete (or any other Greek island!).